-Established in 1986, the Advertising Council Archives at the University of Illinois houses seventy years of documents created by the Ad Council since its inception as the War Advertising Council in 1942.
-The Archives contains not only the advertisements themselves – in all major formats, including print, radio and television – but also documents that tell the stories behind the campaigns.
+Established in 1986, the Advertising Council Archives at the University of Illinois houses over seventy years of documents created by the Ad Council since its inception as the War Advertising Council in 1942.
+The Archives contains not only the advertisements themselves – in all major media including print, radio and television – but also documents that tell the stories behind the campaigns.

 Researchers interested in using the Ad Council Archives should first review, complete, and submit an Ad Council Archives User Application.
 This can be done at the time of your visit.

 Researchers interested in duplicating Ad Council Archives materials for personal use, research, publication, exhibition, or broadcast should review, complete, and submit the Conditions of Use form for photographic and media items.